 Transcripts may NOT be requested by phone.
 In order to protect students’ privacy rights, we must receive a signed request prior to releasing transcripts.

 If you are looking to request credits from a CAP course taken while attending Bridgton Academy please refer to the instructions posted in the downloads section of the College Counseling homepage.
 We do not have transcripts for these classes.

-Transcripts may be ordered by completing the Transcript Request Form to the right.
+Transcripts may be ordered by completing this Transcript Request Form.